Key Specifications

 Weight and Ergonomics

-At 3.1 lbs bare (approximately 3.7 lbs with the included 1.5Ah battery), the CMCD721D2 is genuinely easy to handle for extended sessions.
+At about 2.7 lbs bare and roughly 3.5 lbs with a compact battery, the CMCD721D2 is easy to handle for extended sessions.
 The grip diameter is comfortable for medium to large hands, and the rubberized overmold provides good purchase even with work gloves.
 The compact head length helps in tight spaces -- I was able to drill pilot holes inside a cabinet with minimal clearance issues.
 The LED work light positions well to illuminate the bit zone, though it would benefit from a delay-off feature to hold the light on after triggering.

 Frequently Asked Questions